 In British Columbia there is an exam in English 12.
 It’s on the way out, and it will be replaced with a Literacy Assessment.
 Both of these assessments have a major essay where students are expected to synthesize the contents of two or more pieces of writing while responding to a specific prompt.

-Here are 8 tips to help you write the best essay of which you are capable.
+Here are 8 tips to help you write your best essay.

 1. Understand the texts